-|California 72/Whittier Boulevard east|
+|California 72 east|

-||An END California 72 shield assembly is posted the junction between California 72/Whittier Boulevard and California 39/Beach Boulevard in La Habra.
+|An end California 72 shield assembly is posted the junction between California 72/Whittier Boulevard and California 39 (Beach Boulevard) in La Habra.
 Photo taken 07/99.|

-|California 72/Whittier Boulevard west|
+|California 72 west|

-|California 72 begins its westbound journey at its intersection with California 39 (Beach Boulevard) in La Habra.
+|California 72 begins from the intersection with California 39 (Beach Boulevard) in La Habra.
 Photo taken 07/99.|

 |This California 72 west reassurance shield is mounted on traffic signal pole at the intersection with California 39 (Beach Boulevard) in La Habra along westbound.
 From here, California 72 picks up the original alignment of U.S. 101 toward downtown Los Angeles.
 Photo taken 07/99.|

 Page Updated March 29, 2003.